ISFJ vs. INFJ: What Are the Differences?

 ISFJs aren’t ones to play the field, they take relationships seriously and only like to pursue ones that have the potential for long-term serious love.

 When they are in a relationship, INFJs are not one to take it for granted.
-Warm, passionate and insightful partners, advocates know how to make their partners feel understood, heard and loved.
+Warm, passionate and insightful partners, Counselors know how to make their partners feel understood, heard and loved.

 The bottom line